patilbp/LING572-Python-Scripting-for-Social-Science/README.md

 # LING572-Python-Scripting-for-Social-Science

-This course gives learnings on - Computational view of data collection and data analyis, data cleanup and data sorting tasks, computer visualizations, machine learning for statistical and structural concepts in data analysis.
+This course gives learnings on - Computational view of data collection and data analysis, data cleanup and data sorting tasks, computer visualizations, machine learning for statistical and structural concepts in data analysis.

 Course Syllabus Contents:
 1. Introduction